dalikewara/lodeh/readme.md

 ### How To Install

-- Download Lodeh, make link to Lodeh CSS file, and use Lodeh style classname in your HTML class tag.
+- Download Lodeh, make link to Lodeh CSS file, and append Lodeh style classname into your HTML class tag.
-  Link example: <link rel="stylesheet" href="your/lodeh.css" type="text/css" />
-  Uses example: <input class="L-input-1-s" type="text">

 - If you want to use SASS to manage CSS, make sure you have SASS installed in your machine first.